 I left college at 19, started a technology company in New York, and then went on a round-the-world trip.
 Now, I’m back in New York and doing personal research on behavior, habits, and strategy, while attending Columbia University.

 Feel free to contact me if you have any common interests, wish to reply to an article, or just want to chat.

 - The intersection of behavioral science and system dynamics

 - Expectation framing: anchoring judgments of outcomes to expectations

 - Knowledge management systems for organizing personal knowledge

 One — I got my kicks in computer programming in elementary school, and since then I’ve been developing, designing, and creating products.

 Two — My fascination with thinking and cognition turned into a devotion to advancing the understanding of behavior and its expression in complex systems as power and incentive.

-Three — Early idealism sustained by a round-the-world trip compelled me to work on important and fundamental problems, unlike the ones being addressed by tech startups today.
+Three — Early idealism sustained by a round-the-world trip compelled me to work on important and fundamental problems, using behavioral science and technology.